automatictester/crypto-exp/readme.md

       - Less sensitive to IV reuse
       - Almost as fast as pure AES-GCM
       - Cannot process streams - requires entire P to be encrypted to C

+**Design considerations**

+Q: What are AES-GCM security limitations?

+A: AES GCM produces authentication tags of 128, 120, 112, 104 or 96 bits.
+However, using tags below 128 bits is discouraged, because bit strength reduction is worse than linear.
+Same applies to subsequent tag truncation.

 ### Key Stretching